A new scale of function spaces characterizing homogeneous Besov spaces: Introduction

 are of particular interest, because they lead to characterizations via the well-known Gauss--Weierstrass semigroup.\\

 First continuous characterizations for general kernels of this kind were given by Triebel in \cite[Sec.\@ 2.4.2 + 2.5.1]{Triebel2} in the range $1<p<\infty$, $1<q\leq \infty$ and $\beta\in\IR$, where the case $p=\infty$ is included for Besov spaces.
 Later, they were complemented by Ullrich in \cite{Ullrich1} for the full range of parameters $0<p<\infty$ and $0<q\leq \infty$.
 Again he included the case $p=\infty$ for Besov spaces.
 Eventually, Hui and Taibleson \cite{Bui_Taibleson} treated also the Triebel--Lizorkin spaces in the case $p=\infty$ and $0<q\leq \infty$.
-We take a closer look at Ullrich's work.
+For further development see also \cites{Kempka, Rauhut, Ullrich2,Ullrich3} and the references therein.
+We take a closer look at Ullrich's work \cite{Ullrich1}.
 Interestingly, in his paper he provides several characterizations for Triebel--Lizorkin spaces, which always have a corresponding counterpart for Besov spaces, except for one.
-More precisely, this additional characterization for Triebel--Lizorkin spaces uses (weighted) tent spaces $\T^{p,q}_\beta$ on $\IR^{d+1}_+$.
-They were first introduced by Coifman, Meyer and Stein \cite{Coifman_Meyer_Stein} in the unweighted case $\beta=0$, and later studied by many other authors in the weighted case $\beta\in \IR$, see for instance \cites{Amenta2, Hofmann_Mayboroda_McIntosh}.
+More precisely, this additional characterization for Triebel--Lizorkin spaces uses (weighted) tent spaces $\T^{p,q}_\beta$ on $\IR^{d+1}_+= (0,\infty)\times \IR^d $.
+They were first introduced by Coifman, Meyer and Stein \cite{Coifman_Meyer_Stein} in the unweighted case $\beta=0$, and later studied by many other authors in the weighted case $\beta\in \IR$; see for instance \cites{Amenta2, Hofmann_Mayboroda_McIntosh}.
 Roughly speaking, the tent space characterization reads